Violation of the "information-disturbance relationship" in finite-time quantum measurements: Information-measurement precision trade-off

 Comparing the results in Figure~\ref{macca} a,b with those in Figures~\ref{tau1}, \ref{tau2}, one notes that the appearance of increased quantum discord is invariably linked to the non-violation of the inequality in Eq.~(\ref{trade}) when $c_3 > c$.
 The difference between the disturbance, $D_i$ (Eq.~(\ref{disturb})) and the mutual information (1-$H(\nu(p,t))$) yields a measure of the quantum discord.
 This difference is accentuated at increasing $p$, a trend that is also observed in the enhancement of the quantum discord $\mathcal{D}$ at higher $p$.
-One can expect a zero discord when the lower bound in Eq.~(\ref{trade}) is reach, at which point the disturbance on the system equates the amount of information that can be retrieved.
+One can expect a zero discord when the lower bound in Eq.~(\ref{trade}) is reached, at which point the disturbance on the system equates the amount of information that can be retrieved.
 Another important observation relates to the case when $c > c_3$, where we earlier noted the existence of a small $\mathcal{C} \approx$ 0.01 and $\mathcal{D}$ that was immune to changes in $p$.
 Interestingly, we note that a violation of Eq.~(\ref{trade}) occurs when $c > c_3$ and for a range of $p, t$ as illustrated in Figure~\ref{macca}b.

-This violation may be due to presence of other unknown subsystems present nearby, that result in a net deficit in quantum discord as far as the two known subsystems $A, B$ are concerned.
-This results in greater retrieval of information than the actual disturbance on the system.
+One possible explanation of the noted violation may lie in the presence of other unseen neighboring subsystems which gives rise to a net deficit in quantum discord, as far as the two known subsystems $A, B$ are concerned.
+This results in greater retrieval of information than the actual disturbance on the system, with bearings very similar to the Maxwell's demon model \cite{Szilard}.
+In the latter model, positive entropy production during measurement arise from work performed by other agents, ensuring that the second law of thermodynamics remains intact.